-We’ve found an analogous mechanism used by EL222, a bacterial LOV-HTH DNA-binding protein (Nash et al. 2011).
+An analogous mechanism used is by EL222, a bacterial LOV-HTH DNA-binding protein (Nash et al. 2011).

-Parallel studies on LOV-histidine kinases from the same E. litoralis bacteria (Corrêa et al., 2013) have uncovered regulatory mechanisms and identified downstream partners, reevaling a stress response pathway conserved among bacteria.
+Parallel studies on LOV-histidine kinases from E. litoralis (Corrêa et al., 2013) have uncovered regulatory mechanisms and downstream partners, revealing a stress response pathway conserved among bacteria.

-Just out - bHLH/PAS: We've just reported independent approaches to regulate the HIF transcription factors with small molecules in living cells.
+Just out - bHLH/PAS: We've reported two approaches to regulate the HIF transcription factors with small molecules in living cells.